Optimized Memory Tagging on AmpereOne Processors: Evaluation of Ampere's MTE Implementation

 The Linux kernel has supported MTE since version 5.1.0 \cite{Linux_MTE}, with corresponding support added to GNU Binutils in version 2.45 \cite{GNU_Binutils} and to the GNU C Library (glibc) in version 2.33 \cite{Glib_MTE}.
 Fedora 36 and later distributions ship their kernels with CONFIG\_ARM64\_MTE enabled by default.
 For the following experiments, the system under test operated on Fedora 40 with GNU/Linux 6.10.6 and glibc 2.39.

-To assess MTE's performance impact, motivated in part by similar evaluations \cite{mte_anonymous}, data was collected from a diverse range of real-world datacenter applications.
+To assess MTE's performance impact, motivated by similar evaluations \cite{utaustin_mte}, data was collected from a diverse range of real-world datacenter applications.
 These are industry-standard benchmarks, widely recognized for datacenter workload characterization and competitive performance evaluation.
 In all benchmark runs, all available cores on the SoC were fully utilized, to the extent each benchmark allowed.

-A summary of the benchmarks utilized is provided below.
+Memory tagging-specific overheads for tag fetching and checking are identical for workloads running bare-metal or within a VM; no additional VM-exits are introduced by tag setting or checking.
+We measured the MTE performance in a VM for subset of the workloads early in the AmpereOne program and found that the virtualization overhead (primarily from stage-2 translations) slightly dilutes the MTE performance impact compared to a bare-metal configuration.
+Hence, the paper focuses on the worse case of the two, bare-metal workloads, to fully expose the performance impact.